-At June 30, 2020 and 2019, the Sewer Fund reported a liability of \$129.5 million and \$123.0 million, respectively, for its proportionate share of the net pension liability.
-The net pension liability at June 30, 2020 was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At June 30, 2021 and 2020, the Sewer Fund reported a liability of \$134.6 million and \$129.5 million, respectively, for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2020 and 2019, respectively, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of those dates.
 The Sewer Fund's proportion of the net pension liability was based on a projection of the Sewer Fund's long-term share of contributions to the pension plan relative to the projected contributions of all participating members of ERS, actuarially determined.
-At June 30, 2019 and 2018, the City's proportion was 18.81% and 18.20%, respectively.
-The Sewer Fund's proportionate share of the City's proportionate share as of June 30, 2019 and 2018 was 4.86% and 5.07%, respectively.
+At June 30, 2020 and 2019, the City's proportion was 19.08% and 18.81%, respectively.
+The Sewer Fund's proportionate share of the City's proportionate share as of June 30, 2020 and 2019 was 4.61% and 4.86%, respectively.

-For the fiscal years ended June 30, 2020 and 2019, the Sewer Fund recognized pension expense of \$20.2 million and \$13.1 million, respectively.
-At June 30, 2020 and 2019, the Sewer Fund reported deferred outflows and inflows of resources related to pensions from the following sources (in thousands of dollars):
+For the years ended June 30, 2021 and 2020, the Sewer Fund recognized pension expense of \$21.5 million and \$20.2 million, respectively.
+At June 30, 2021 and 2020, the Sewer Fund reported deferred outflows and inflows of resources related to pensions from the following sources (in thousands of dollars):